stastnypremysl/lsql/docs/preprocesing.md

 No macro is evaluated, if

-a) macro is in lookup quote
+* macro is in lookup quote
-b) some necessary special char of a macro have been escaped by `\`
+* some necessary special char of a macro have been escaped by `\`

 ## Unnamed macros
 Unnamed macro is always enclosed in curly brackets.
 There are two modes of unnamed macros

-a) Ranged unnamed macros
+* Ranged unnamed macros
-b) Enumeration unnamed macros
+* Enumeration unnamed macros

 ### Ranged unnamed macros
 Ranged unnamed macros have format `{a1..a2}`. `a1` and `a2` can be eather (but both of them must have same type)

-a) Numbers
+* Numbers
-b) Chars
+* Chars

 When they are numbers, it is evaluated to a list of numbers `a1, a1+1, a1+2,..., a2` if `a1 <= a2`.
 If `a2 < a1`, it is evaluated to a list of numbers `a2, a2+1, a2+2,..., a1`.